n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mqtt.md

 # MQTT

-The MQTT node allows you to automate work in MQTT, and integrate MQTT with other applications. n8n has built-in support for a wide range of MQTT features, including transporting messages.
+The MQTT node allows you to automate work in MQTT, and integrate MQTT with other applications. n8n supports transporting messages with MQTT.

 On this page, you'll find a list of operations the MQTT node supports and links to more resources.